Dog

 Project Background

 The District approved an ADA Transition Plan in 2017.
-One of the priorities was to address the off-leash dog areas.
+One of the priorities was to address the Off-Leash Dog Areas.
 As part of the plan, the District designed the Waukegan Savanna Off-Leash Dog Area to meet ADA requirements and opened the facility in the fall of 2019.
 The next area of focus was the Duck Farm Off-Leash Dog Area.
 An improvement plan was designed and engineering was completed in 2022.
-The District is performing the construction at Duck Farm with its own heavy equipment, site amenities, carpenter and electrician/HVAC crews.
+The District is performing the construction with its own crews.

 Questions or Comments?
-Contact Michael Haug, Landscape Architect at 847-968-3275 or via email: mhaug@LCFPD.org.
+Contact Site Improvement Project Manager David Cook at 847-968-3280 or via email: dcook@LCFPD.org.

 Permit Required

 An annual or daily permit and a dog are required for entry.
-Permits allow access to all five Dog Parks.
+Permits allow access to all five Off-Leash Dog Areas.
 Daily permits can be purchased in advance via your mobile phone by downloading the Passport Parking app or visiting ppprk.com.

 Location